 Before administering Benadryl to your cat, make sure that the tablet does not contain ingredients that can be harmful to them, such as a decongestant or Tylenol.
 If you use the liquid form, request it from your vet or use the type intended for children.
 Generally, it is safe to give a milligram of the medicine for every pound of your cat’s weight every eight to twelve hours.

 There are Benadryl products with added benefits, meaning they contain more drugs.
-You can opt to buy the generic version or anything where the active ingredient is only diphenhydramine hydrochloride for cats.
+For cats, you can opt to buy the generic version or anything where the active ingredient is only diphenhydramine hydrochloride.

 Even though Benadryl is an over-the-counter drug, getting clear veterinary advice goes a long way.
-A vet may check your cat's health, monitor other medications they are taking, provide your cat with a proper dosage, and check that you have the right kind of Benadryl suited for your cat.
+A vet may check your cat’s health and monitor other medications they are taking and provide your cat with a proper dosage and check that you have the right kind of Benadryl suited for your cat.

 Natural Alternatives For Your Cat

 Many cat owners are searching for natural alternatives to make their pets calmer, especially when grooming and dealing with allergies and allergic symptoms.
-From herbal remedies to CBD, many available products may benefit your cat.
+From herbal remedies to CBD, there is a plethora of available products that may benefit your cat.
 Here are some of the natural alternatives you can safely give to your cats:

 Chamomile